ChevanR/Project5-6/literature-research.md

 ## Literature Review: Haptic Interface in an Extended Reality Environment

 ### Introduction
 This review explores two emerging areas: using ultrasonic arrays for haptic feedback and streaming virtual reality (VR) experiences via cloud systems.
-These fields are still nascent in research and development, presenting unique challenges and opportunities.
+These fields are still not established in research and development, presenting unique challenges and opportunities.
 The goal is to gather existing research, pinpoint the gaps, and chart a path for future experiments.

 ### Research Questions
 This study is centered on two key questions: